 In the current economic climate of escalating geopolitical risk and rising interest rates, protecting business assets has never been more important.
 When opting to make major investments, mergers, or acquisitions, businesses need assurance that their funds are protected and their deal will go through according to contract specifications.
 When the time comes for these large, complex or risky transactions, all parties involved should look to protect themselves by securing funds in a business escrow account.

-When would your business need to utilize an escrow account?
+Why would a business need to utilize an escrow agent?

 When two or more companies make a business deal, they are generally sharing some risk involved with the underlying transaction.
 During the recent pandemic, many organizations were at risk of financial loss when counterparties were shut down or went bankrupt.
 And with the current tensions, risk is once again at the forefront of leaders’ minds.
 Escrow helps to reduce that risk by holding cash or other valuable items in a safe place to provide assurances that the transaction will be completed as agreed.

 An example of a situation that could benefit from a business escrow account:

 Consider the following situation: Your company is making a very large order with a specialty supplier.
 The lead time on this order is long, maybe over a year.
 For the supplier to begin work on a project of this magnitude, they need assurances that they will be paid when the time comes.
 They might ask for a deposit, up-front payment in full, or for the funds to be held in escrow.
-This provides a guarantee that they will be compensated appropriately when they complete their side of the bargain.
+This helps to ensure that they will be compensated appropriately when they complete their side of the bargain.